imani678/Affinity-Events/README.md

 #### By IMANI VATA

 ## Description

-allows user to see a list of events with the date and location. user can buy tickets for an event
+Affinity Events is a platform where a user can see a list of available events in the year 2024.
+A user can purchse the tickets.
+Dates and the venue and well displayed.
+If someone wants to host an events, one can do so by clicking the host button.
+Revies by customers are also accepted and our other websites are displayed.
+Cutomers can also contact us as we have shared our number where they can reach us out.

 ## Installation